 9. Anterior Cruciate Ligament Injuries

 The Anterior Cruciate Ligament is located inside the knee joint and injuries often occur when the knee adopts a position known as ‘dynamic valgus’.
 This is where the foot is planted and the knee is slightly bent forward and rotated across the midline of the body.
 This is common when performing a sidestep manoeuvre in sport.
 When the ACL is injured most people will state that they heard an audible ‘pop’ or ‘snap’.
 There will be immediate swelling, instability and severe pain.
 Few ACL complete tears heal by themselves, so you will likely be referred to an orthopaedic knee surgeon.
 The surgeon will assess your knee using a variety of specific tests.
 An MRI scan is often employed to assess the knee to establish an accurate diagnosis of the severity of the injury.
 There are a number of factors the knee consultant will consider when deciding if you require surgery to repair the ACL.
 The reconstruction is often performed using keyhole surgery and tendinous tissue as a graft.
 Whether you have surgery or not it is vital you undergo a course of physiotherapy rehabilitation to regain full movement and strength around your knee and help return you to sport safely.
-There are a range of knee braces available to protect your knee after an ACL injury and they can be purchased from our online shop.
-Click here to see the range.
+There are a range of knee braces available to protect your knee after an ACL injury.

 10. Medial Collateral Ligament Injuries